samerELearning/Uberhaus-website/README.md

 ## Build and Test

 - `npm run build` – creates an optimized production build under the `build` directory.
-- `npm test` – runs the Jest test suite.
-No tests are currently included but the command is provided for future use.
+- `npm test` – runs the Jest test suite using React Testing Library.
+The command starts Jest in watch mode; press `a` to run all tests or run `npm test -- --watchAll=false` to execute the suite once.